Comparing Implant Retained Dentures Vs. Conventional Dentures

 The lack of stimulus causes the bone to shrink over time.
 However, implants serve as a substitute for tooth roots, preserving bone density and volume.

-It averts the instant sagging of facial muscles, helping you maintain a youthful appearance for a long.
+It averts the instant sagging of facial muscles, helping you maintain a youthful appearance for a long time.

 Although traditional dentures require frequent adjustments and alignments due to changes in the structure of the underlying bone, implant-supported dentures are less troublesome.

-Proper care and maintenance will let these dentures last a lifetime with occasional adjustments at a dentist.
+Proper care and maintenance will let these dentures potentially last a lifetime with occasional adjustments at a dentist’s office.

 Gives A Confidence Boost

-Conventional dentures may fall on speaking and eating.
-This may make you feel embarrassed in your social gatherings.
+Conventional dentures may interfere with speaking and eating and this may make you feel embarrassed at your social gatherings.

-With ball or bar-retained dentures, you need not worry.
-As these are screw-retained dentures, they show less mobility on function, hence enhancing your confidence altogether.
+With ball or bar-retained dentures, you need not worry, as these are screw-retained dentures, they show less mobility on function, hence boosting your overall confidence.

 This improves patient satisfaction and allows patients to have an effective bite when chewing.